yangymargaret/REUNION/README.md

   (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz.

-  For the data of single cells, Unify supports the AnnData format.

-- --atac_data

-  the file path of the ATAC-seq data of the single cells, default = -1

-- --rna_data

-  the file path of the RNA-seq data of the single cells, default = -1

-  If atac_data or rna_data is specified, Unify will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the single cells, respectively.

 - --atac_meta

-  the file path of the ATAC-seq read count matrix of the metacells, default = -1
+  the file path of the ATAC-seq read count matrix of the metacells, default = -1;

+  data matrix format: (row: metacell, column: ATAC-seq peak locus);

 - --rna_meta

-  the file path of the RNA-seq read count matrix of the metacells, default = -1
+  the file path of the RNA-seq read count matrix of the metacells, default = -1;

+  data matrix format: (row: metacell, column: gene);

   If atac_meta or rna_meta is specified, Unify will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the metacells, respectively.

 - --motif_data

-  the filename of peak-motif matrix from the motif scanning results, default = -1
+  the filename of peak-motif matrix from the motif scanning results, default = -1;

+  data matrix format: (row: ATAC-seq peak locus, column: TF motif);

 - --motif_data_score

-  the filename of the motif scores from the motif scanning results, default = -1
+  the filename of the motif scores from the motif scanning results, default = -1;

+  data matrix format: (row: ATAC-seq peak locus, column: TF motif);

 - --file_mapping

-  the filename of the mapping between TF motif identifier and the TF name, default = -1
+  the filename of the mapping between the TF motif identifier and the TF name, default = -1;

+  the dataframe in the file includes the column 'motif_id' (TF motif identifier) and the column 'tf_id' (TF name);

 - --file_peak

-  the file containing the ATAC-seq peak loci annotations, default = -1
+  the file containing the ATAC-seq peak loci annotations, default = -1;

+  the file is of BED format, with the first three columns representing peak position (chromosome,start,stop) and the fifth column representing GC content of each peak locus;

 - --file_bg

-  the file containing the estimated background peak loci which match the ATAC-seq peak loci by GC content and average chromatin accessibility across the metacells, default = -1
+  the file containing the sampled background ATAC-seq peak loci which match the corresponding ATAC-seq peak locus by GC content and average chromatin accessibility across the metacells, default = -1;

+  data matrix format: (row: integer index of ATAC-seq peak locus, column: integer index of each background peak sampled for the given ATAC-seq peak);

 - --output_dir